So, can your child successfully navigate preschool with ADD/ADHD? At Oak Village Academy there is only one response to that question:

 ADD And ADHD Are Now Interchangeable Terms

-Before we go into to the benefits of having a child attend daycare or preschool with ADD/ADHD, let’s first understand some vocabulary. #LearningTime
+Before we go into to the benefits of having a child attend preschool with ADD/ADHD, let’s first understand some vocabulary. #LearningTime

 Prior to 1994, physicians diagnosed people with either attention deficit disorder (ADD) or attention deficit hyperactivity disorder (ADHD).
 ADD is simply ADHD without the hyperactivity (i.e. squirming/fidgeting).
 After 1994, physicians just use the term ADHD to encompass ADD and ADHD… So generally, physicians today use the all-encompassing term “ADHD” when making a diagnosis.